simp/pupmod-simp-rsyslog/README.md

 is a complete re-write of the previous version, and as such there are no guarantees made about backwards compatibility.

+*WARNING:* The version of rsyslog that is included with EL6 and EL7 systems is *not* the final stable upstream release.
+In particular, TLS may only be enabled or disabled *globally*, not per ruleset or action!

 ## Usage

 pupmod-simp-rsyslog is meant to be extremely customizable, and as such there is